DalgoT4D/dalgo_docs/docs/intro.md

 <img width="1469" alt="2 2 2) Add source" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/b649b580-8769-435c-b0d7-420092978bda">

 3. Give your source a unique name
-4. Select the type of source you want to add and the required credentials for this source will appear.
+4. Select the type of source you want to add, and the required credentials for this source will appear.

 <img width="562" alt="2 2 4) Add source credentials" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/fd10e1d8-f597-4c09-a1d8-77d8a55d259a">

-5. Fill in the required credentials
+5. Fill in the required credentials.
 6. Click ‘save changes and test’.
 7. If you have entered the correct credentials the source will be added.
 >Note: If you do not have the required credentials for your selected source then contact the relevant person on your team who would have them.
 Else simply google it and you will find instructions on where and how to find these source credentials.
-8. To edit a source, click the 3 dots on the right of the source bar and select edit.Then click 'save changes and test'.
+8. To edit a source, click the 3 dots on the right of the source bar and select edit.
+Then click 'save changes and test'.
-Note: You cannot change source type.
+Note: You cannot change the source type.
 Instead add a new source of the new type.
 9. To delete a source, click the 3 dots on the right of the source bar and select delete, then confirm.

 ### 2.3 Managing your Connections

-**This is the section where you direct the data coming in from your data sources to your warehouse and specify which tables from this source you want to sync, and how you wish to sync them.**
+**This is the section where you direct the data coming in from your data sources into your warehouse and specify which tables from this source you want to sync and how you wish to sync them.**

 1. Click on the ‘connections’ tab in the Ingest section
 2. To add a new connection select “+New connection”